zuluchaka/tradingplan/README.md

 ## Timeframes

+- 4H
 - Daily

 ## Entry Signal (On PULLBACK ONLY - WAIT FOR IT !!!!)

+!!!
+DO NOT ENTER 'MARKET EXECUTION' ORDERS !!!!

+!!!
+DO NOT ENTER TRADES FROM MOBILE DURING THE DAY !!!!

-- External conditions to consider (market or news events):
+### External conditions to consider (market or news events):
   * check https://www.myfxbook.com/forex-economic-calendar  - if any RED flag (imapcting news) about the pair - DO NOT TRADE

-### Aggressive Entry Option:
+### Method1: Aggressive Entry Option:
 - Immediately after the Pin Bar closes, without waiting for a confirmation - we catch move at the beginning based on :
    * The Trend: UPTREND / DOWNTREND
    * Pin Bar formed at a Support / Resistance Level
    * Pin Bar formed after a retracement

+### Method2: Enter ON STOP - Entry Option:
+- STOP Order1: Place BUY/SELL STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (knowing that the price has moved in the direction of profit before placing the trade).
+- STOP Order2: Place SELL/BUY STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (in case of reversal)
+- Delete STOP order that is not triggered after price movement (Immediately)

-### Conservative Entry Option:
+### Method3: 50% Pin Bar Retrace - Conservative Entry Option:
 - Enter after 50% of  the range bar retracement - We decrease our risk and increase our reward (there is a Risk of missing the ENTRY)
+- BUY/SELL LIMIT ORDER at 50% Pin Bar Retracement (May miss some ENTRY opportunities if price don't retrace)

 ### Money Management - Conditions to enter (REASONS NOT to TRADE):
    * Enter on open of next bar after current pin bar
    * Check daily, weekly, monthly drawdown => lot size calculation (generate SL, TP1,TP2 and TP3)
    * Risk 3% of account balance per trade
-   * Minimum Risk/Reward ration 3:1
+   * Minimum Risk/Reward ration 1:3 or greater
    * ALWAYS WAIT FOR THE PREVIOUS DAILY CANDLE TO CLOSE
 - Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
 - Take a screenshot of the trade at market CLOSE (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018

-- Check Swissquote PinBar Indicator visual (if any)

-- Order1: Place BUY/SELL STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (knowing that the price has moved in the direction of profit before placing the trade).
-- Order2: Place SELL/BUY STOP ORDER a small distance (5 pips) beyond/above the high/low of the Pin Bar (in case of reversal)

-- Delete order that is not triggered after price movement (Immediately)

 ## Trade Management

 Upon +10 pips in profit => Move STOP LOSS to breakeven and repeat it every 20 pips

-## Stop Loss
+## STOP LOSS
 Place a stop to cover your bases in case my predictions about where the price will go is completely wrong.

-5 pips below/above Pin Bar - Risk 2% per trade

-- STOP LOSS 15 - 20 pips below/above the previous lowest/highest level reached by previous candlesticks
+### Method1: At 50% of Pin Bar Range
+### Method2: 2-3 pips Beyond Pin Bar High/Low (Check impact on lot size, may need to reduce it)

-- Once the trade moves 2 or more pips in my favour bring my STOP LOSS to BREAK EVEN
+Once the trade moves 2 or more pips in my favour bring my STOP LOSS to BREAK EVEN

-## Position Size (Trade Size !!!!) -
+## POSITION SIZE (Trade Size !!!!) -

 Take the appropriate risk for the trade (Not too High, Not too Low).
 This is the number of lots (micro, mini or standard)